 North East Scotland

-The project aims to reduce grey squirrel numbers in north east Scotland to virtually zero.
-With the help of local volunteers, we are carrying out intensive survey and monitoring work across the region to detect remaining populations of grey squirrels and remove them.
+With the help of local volunteers, we are carrying out intensive survey and monitoring work across the region to detect remaining individuals and humanely dispatch them.

 Achievements to date

-Declining grey squirrel numbers – Evidence has shown a clear fall in grey squirrels across Aberdeen, to almost zero in some target areas.
+Declining grey squirrel numbers – Evidence has shown a clear fall in grey squirrels across Aberdeen, to almost zero.

-Red squirrel recovery – We have seen a steady increase in red squirrels across many parts of Aberdeen, from major city parks to back gardens.
+Red squirrel recovery – We have seen a steady increase in red squirrels across Aberdeen, from major city parks to back gardens.

 Award winners – In November 2014, the project was joint winner (alongside our partners Aberdeen City Council) in the coveted ‘Species Champion’ category at the Nature of Scotland Awards.
 The award recognised the project’s successful red squirrel conservation work in Aberdeen and surrounding areas.